 - Yellow onion – mince these up fine so they’ll become tender with a brief saute and simmer period.

-- Prosciutto – this cured Italian ham is optional but it does add a delicious flavor.
+- Prosciutto or pancetta – this cured Italian ham is optional but it does add a delicious flavor.

 - Garlic – only use freshly minced for best flavor.